Skip to main content

 The impact of cardiovascular exercise is more nuanced.
 Moderate-intensity aerobic activity can be highly beneficial, improving insulin sensitivity, enhancing cardiovascular health, and serving as an effective tool for stress reduction, thereby lowering chronic cortisol.
 However, excessive, high-intensity, long-duration endurance training can have the opposite effect.

-It can become a significant physiological stressor, leading to chronically elevated levels.
+It can become a significant physiological stressor, leading to chronically elevated cortisol levels.
 As established, elevated cortisol suppresses HPG axis function and can induce a catabolic state, directly undermining the goals of hormonal optimization.
 The key is balance.
 Incorporating 2-3 sessions of moderate-intensity cardio per week can complement a resistance training program, offering metabolic benefits without triggering a counterproductive stress response.

 Comparative Impact of Exercise Modalities on Hormonal Balance